-I am telling you this, because all of this was done, and continues being done by me today, to insure that as a Bible Teacher, I am not misinterpreting, misunderstanding or misrepresenting His Word, as I present it to you.
+I am telling you this, because the intensity of my studies were conducted, and continue being conducted by me today, to insure that as a Teacher, I am not misunderstanding, misinterpreting or misrepresenting His Word in my presentations to you.

-Gradually, my studies, and the Spiritual Gifts I have been given, led me to become a Sunday School Teacher – as well as a Teacher of all things “Bible”.
+My studies, and Spiritual Gifts, gradually opened doors for me to become a Sunday School Teacher; a teacher of all things “Bible”.
 I say that today with a great deal of reverence, because as a “Sunday School Teacher”, and because I interpret Scripture very literally, the warning issued in James 3:1, to teachers, really impacts my heart.
 Therein He said, “My brethren, be not many teachers, knowing that as such we will receive the greater condemnation” (ENB).
-I, therefore, take these matters very seriously.
+I really do take these matters seriously!

-The point of this is simply that the differences in the Bible translations has always gnawed at me, and the vast difference I found in Psalm 68, for instance, as explained under the tab, “The Exalted Name”, is a perfect reason why.
-And yet, it was from the springboard of the Psalm 68 variations, that I was utterly compelled to search-out the fullness of His Name.
-And, through that search, The Exalted Name Bible™ has been born.
+You can see then, why the vast difference I found in Psalm 68, as explained under tab, “The Exalted Name”, was so annoying.
+Yet, it was from the Psalm 68 variations, that I was compelled to search-out the fullness of His Name.
+Through that search, however, and many others, and through the discoveries that unfolded during those searches, The Exalted Name Bible™ has been born.

 Impact of Yehoshua, our Heavenly Father and The Holy Spirit